dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 x is initialized with a copy of the value of percent (that is, 10).

-x is tripled—it is now 30.
+x is tripled — it is now 30.
 But percent is still 10 (see Figure 4.6).

 Figure 4.6 Modifying a numeric parameter has no lasting effect.